THE IMPORTANCE OF VISITING, NETWORKING, OR AT LEAST ATTENDING A TUCK EVENT

 8. Don’t look at it for a while (minutes, hours, days, weeks, all depending on your deadline situation) and read it again.

 10. Upload it.

-This question remains unchanged from last year.
-Keep in mind that according to Dawna Clarke in "Tuck's holistic admissions process" video, leadership ability and/or demonstrated potential is one of three key common characteristics of Tuck students.
+This question has been changed from last year as it now specifically refers to a collaborative leadership experience and not just a leadership experience.
+Keep in mind that according to Dawna Clarke in “Tuck’s holistic admissions process” video, leadership ability and/or demonstrated potential is one of three key common characteristics of Tuck students.
 You should most certainly provide a full answer to this question, one demonstrating that you really understand your strengths and weaknesses as a leader.
-Weak versions of this essay will focus too much on simply telling a leadership story and not enough on self-analysis of leadership ability.
+Weak versions of this essay will focus too much on simply telling a leadership story, not focus on collaboration, and/or not enough on self-analysis of leadership ability.

 most meaningful: Since the leadership experience you write about should be he the one that you consider most meaningful, you clearly explain that.
 Applicants frequently assume the significance of a story without interpreting it sufficiently.
 Make sure you have clearly explained why the particular leadership experience you write about is meaningful to you.
 This is not just a function of explaining your strengths and weaknesses as a leader, but of actually explaining why this particular experience is so significant.